danielv14/personal-portfolio/README.md

 # Personal Portfolio

 This is the latest iteration of my personal portfolio.
-It was previously built with static site generator Jekyll - but is now built using Next.js
+It was previously built with static site generator Jekyll - but is now built using Next.js and other tools and libraries listed below.

-## This site is built using
+## 🛠 This site is built using

 - [Next.js](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)